Chia-Network/pool-reference/README.md

 However, some things cannot be changed.
 These are described in SPECIFICATION.md, and mostly relate to validation, protocol, and the singleton format for smart coins.

+### Receiving partials
+A partial is a proof of space with some additional metadata and authentication info from the farmer, which meets certain minimum difficulty requirements.
+Partials must be real proofs of space responding to blockchain signage points, and they must be submitted within the blockchain time window (28 seconds after the signage point).

+The pool server works by receiving partials from the users, validating that they are correct and correspond to a valid signage point on the blockchain, and then adding them to a queue.
+A few minutes later, the pool pulls from the queue, and checks that the signage point for that partial is still in the blockchain.
+If everything is good, the partial is counted as valid, and the points are added for that farmer.

 ### Collecting pool rewards
 ![Pool absorbing rewards image](images/absorb.png?raw=true "Absorbing rewards")